jakethekoenig/personal-site/content/blog/chatgpt.md

 Note two things:

 - It's very nice.
-I think humans have this fault too where when you ask them to be edit they often focus on the positive.
+I think humans have this fault too where when you ask them to edit they often focus on the positive.
-- When I do push it to be more critical it makes something up about what I wrote.
+- When I push it to be more critical it makes something up about what I wrote.
 It says to replace centimeter with cm but it is cm in my original writing.

 I recently put [prediction alerts](https://www.predictionalerts.com) back online.
 I ended up just provisioning a smaller shared core postgres db instance which will cost $0.20 a day.
 But before I settled on that I was considering bundling in an sqlite db and using the local file system to run it all out of one ec2 instance.
 ![aws aws](/asset/pic/gpt/aws.png)